wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.2 11/24/2014 =
+* Added five new social icon sets to choose from, all with icons for all the following social networks: Behance, Blogger, Delicious, DeviantArt, Dribbble, Facebook, Flickr, GitHub, Google+, Instagram, LinkedIn, MySpace, Pinterest, RSS, StumbleUpon, Tumblr, Twitter, Vimeo, WordPress, Yahoo! & YouTube
+* Added options to set icon size and icon spacing for social icons
+* Added option to set border size for top, right, bottom and left separately
+* Added option for users to set a custom Avatar URL
+* Added Author's name as CSS Class to make it easy to use CSS to customize Sexy Author Bio for specific authors

 = 1.1.1 11/24/2014 =
 * Margin CSS Fix